btconway/babyagi/README.md

 ![image](https://github.com/robiwan303/babyagi/blob/main/BabyAGI-SmartSearch.jpeg)

 ## 👀 Initial internet search & web page scraping
-Optional feature to perform a toplist search and subsequent web page scraping.
-The scrape results, with strict filtering for human-readable content, then get embedded in document vector store (see next chapter) before the task procedure is started.
+Optional feature to perform a toplist search and subsequent web page scraping at startup.
+The scrape results, with strict filtering for human-readable content, then get embedded in document vector store (see next chapter), before the task procedure is started.

-This shall provide BabyAGI with a preconfigured "memory" of related content and shall help to minimize the need for smart search, since it involves token intensive LLM based scrape result summarization.
-The manual operation using supplementary scripts scraper.py and ingest.py is automated with this feature.
+This shall provide BabyAGI with a preconfigured "memory" with related content and shall help to minimize the need for smart search, since it involves token intensive LLM based scrape result summarization.
+The manual operation using supplementary scripts scraper.py and ingest.py is automated with this feature (see next chapter).

 ## 🧠 Document embedding extension
 New document embedding with Q&A retrieval functionality from: https://github.com/imartinez/privateGPT.git.